solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_02_json_07.png)

-3. Additionally, you can use the `json_agg` combined with `row_to_json` to convert a series of columns in a select statement into json:
+3. Additionally, it is possible to use `json_agg` combined with `row_to_json` to convert a series of columns in a select statement into json:

     ```sql
     select